Ward Line: History

 During World War I, two of its newest liners, SS Havana and SS Saratoga, and two new liners under construction, SS Siboney and SS Orizaba, were requisitioned for government use.
-Saratoga and Havana became United States Navy hospital ships Comfort and Mercy, respectively; Sibony and Orizaba became troop transports under their original names.
+Saratoga and Havana became United States Navy hospital ships Comfort and Mercy, respectively; Siboney and Orizaba became troop transports under their original names.
 All but Saratoga/Mercy eventually returned to the line after the war.

 In the 1920s, service reductions, poor management, and rehabilitation of its aging fleet nearly bankrupted the company, but subsidies from the United States government helped to resuscitate the company.
 In 1929 government financing help the Ward Line build two new luxury liners, SS Morro Castle and SS Oriente.
 With two of the newest liners in the Merchant Marine and relatively low fares, the company was able to weather the early years of the Great Depression relatively well.

 In 1934, the Ward Line's reputation for safety at sea suffered a major setback.
 On September 8, 1934, Morro Castle caught fire killing 137, a tally that is still the highest death toll of any U.S.-flagged merchant ship.
 In the months that followed the company suffered a series of further public relations disasters.
 Havana ran aground near the Bahamas in January 1935, and SS Mohawk a ship chartered by the Ward Line to replace Havana, sank on its initial voyage the same month.
 The Ward Line name was dropped in favor of Cuba Mail Line to help put these disasters behind the company, but it never truly recovered.

 In 1942 all of the company's remaining passenger liners were requisitioned by the government for use during World War II, none of which were returned to the company.
 In 1947, Agwilines resurrected the Ward Line name for limited passenger service on converted World War II freighters.
 This reduced service lasted until 1954, when Agwilines was liquidated as a result of rising fuel prices and competition from airlines.